How To Register A Kayak In Ohio

 However, if you plan to attach any type of motor, or even a sail to your craft you will need to register it as a Traditional Registration, as your Alternative Registration will be invalid if you attach a motor or sail (even if it’s temporary).

-The decal you receive must be attached to your vessel (shameless plug: how to place decals on your kayak) so that it can be seen, either at the bow or stern.
+The decal you receive must be attached to your vessel (shameless plug: how paint and place decals on your kayak) so that it can be seen, either at the bow or stern.
 One recommended place to display it on your kayak is at the stern, just behind the cockpit.

 Keep in mind that you will also be required to carry the registration paperwork with you while you’re out on the water.